 Whether you’re just starting out or you’re a seasoned independent, you’ll quickly learn that running your own business involves many decisions each day.
 Those choices aren’t always easy, and as you look to scale and grow your business in the future, you may also consider services like MBO Advantage, which provides independents with access to invite-only networking and event opportunities, hand-picked project leads, and an outsourced chief of staff to optimize your business.
 As you consider how you want to grow your business, here are three tips to keep in mind to reevaluate your goals.

-1. Revisit Original Goals
+1. Don’t Forget to Revisit Your Original Goals

 In other words, don’t lose sight of the driving motivation that got you started in the first place.
 Keep the first business plan you created as reference to your original goals.
 Use this document as a guide to move forward without veering too far from your original plan.
 Staying the course will increase your motivation as you realize how much you’ve already accomplished.

-2. Evaluate Your Progress
+2. Take Time to Evaluate Your Progress So Far

 When reevaluating your goals as an independent professional, take a look back at the decisions you’ve made that lead you to your current point.
 What challenges and obstacles did you encounter and how did you overcome them?